 Drivers & Bootloaders -> Drivers -> Graphics

 All of these patches enable graphics support on various graphics cards, so that the cards can display at full resolution.
-In Mac OS X, some cards work out of the box, without the need for extra drivers.
-This is generally true for most older NVIDIA graphics cards, as well as for most AMD Radeon HD graphics cards in the 6600 and 6800 series.
+These days, many graphics cards work out of the box in Mac OS X, without the need for extra drivers.
+Check out out graphics card guide for more details.

 Intel's 2nd-generation "Sandy Bridge" processors are compatible with their 3rd-generation "Ivy Bridge" motherboards.
 The same is true the other way around: Ivy Bridge processors are also compatible with Sandy Bridge motherboards.
 However, building your Hackintosh with these mixed configurations prevents your processor's integrated graphics from working properly in Mac OS X. Install Intel Graphics Patch for Mixed Configurations to fix this problem.
 Remember, only HD 3000 and HD 4000 graphics work in Mac OS X.

-The NVIDIA Fermi patches are version-specific, meaning that you have to install a new patch every time you update to a new version of Mac OS X. 10.8.x OpenCL Patch works for pretty much any graphics card in NVIDIA's 400, 500, and 600 series.
+The NVIDIA Fermi patches are version-specific, meaning that you have to install a new patch every time you update to a new version of Mac OS X. 10.8.0-10.8.2 OpenCL Patch works for pretty much any graphics card in NVIDIA's 400, 500, and 600 series, on Mac OS X version 10.8.0 to 10.8.2.
 The 10.8.0+ OpenCL Patch under the ">2GB OpenCL Patch" section does the same thing, except it works for NVIDIA cards with 2 GB or more of video RAM.

 NVIDIA also offers official graphics drivers for Mountain Lion, which do the same thing as the Multibeast patches.
-For some graphics cards, the drivers will also fix graphics glitches in Mac OS X. However, OpenCL does not currently work on the newest version of the official NVIDIA drivers, version 304.00.00f20.
+For some graphics cards, the drivers will also fix graphics glitches in Mac OS X. However, OpenCL does not currently work with version 304.00.00f20 of the official NVIDIA drivers.
 To enable OpenCL while using these drivers, you must install the NVIDIA Retail patch.

 Drivers & Bootloaders -> Drivers->Miscellaneous/System